Republic of Vietnam Navy: End

 On 19 January 1974, four RVNN ships fought a battle with four ships of the Chinese People's Liberation Army Navy over ownership of the Paracel Islands, 200 nmi due east of Đà Nẵng.
 The RVNN ship Nhựt Tảo (HQ-10) was sunk, was heavily damaged, and both Trần Khánh Dư (HQ-4) and Trần Bình Trọng (HQ-5) suffered light damage.
 The Chinese captured and occupied the islands.
 On 30 January 1974 the RVNN mounted Operation Tran Hung Dao 48 to station troops on unoccupied islands to assert Vietnam's sovereignty over the Spratly archipelago.

 In the spring of 1975, North Vietnamese forces occupied all of northern and central South Vietnam, and finally Saigon fell on 30 April 1975.
-Captain Kiem Do had secretly planned and then carried out the evacuation of a flotilla of 35 RVNN and other vessels, with 30,000 sailors, their families, and other civilians on board, and joined the U.S. Seventh Fleet when it sailed for Subic Bay, Philippines.
-Most of the Vietnamese ships were later taken into the Philippine Navy, though the LSM Lam Giang (HQ-402), fuel barge HQ-474, and gunboat Kéo Ngựa (HQ-604) were scuttled after reaching the open sea and transferring their cargo of refugees and their crews to other ships.
+American military attaché Richard Armitage and RVNN Captain Kiem Do had secretly planned and then carried out the evacuation of a flotilla of 35 RVNN and other vessels, with 30,000 sailors, their families, and other civilians aboard to Côn Sơn Island, where they met USS Kirk, who escorted the flotilla to U.S. Naval Base Subic Bay, 1,000 miles (1,609.3 km) away.

+Due to the poor condition and overcrowding of many of the vessels in the flotilla, the five-mile long convoy was forced to travel at the speed of the slowest boat, 6 knots, or over 6 days.
+By the time the convoy approached Philippine waters, the Government of the Philippines had acknowledged the legitimacy of the North Vietnamese government, so the ships were technically PRG property.
+Armitage decided to repatriate the vessels, with U.S. junior officers, NCOs, and Armitage himself taking command of the 32 vessels to sail them into Subic under the U.S. flag where they were later given to the Philippine Navy.
+LSM Lam Giang (HQ-402), fuel barge HQ-474, and gunboat Kéo Ngựa (HQ-604) transferred their cargo of refugees and their crews to other ships, and were scuttled off Côn Sơn after it was determined they would not survive the journey to Subic.
+RVNS My Tho (HQ-800) remains one of the last former RVNN vessels still in commission today as BRP Sierra Madre (LT-57).

 After the war, about 1,300 former RVNN vessels including junks were absorbed into the Vietnam People's Navy, making it the largest Southeast Asian navy in the mid-1980s.
-Some personnel were retained, with 80% of the Ham Tu Brigade in the VPN’s Bach Dang Fleet being South Vietnamese veterans.
+Some personnel were retained, with 80% of the Ham Tu Brigade in the VPN's Bach Dang Fleet being South Vietnamese veterans.